2024 Queen's Club Championships – Singles

 Tommy Paul defeated Lorenzo Musetti in the final, 6–1, 7–6^{(10–8)} to win the singles tennis title at the 2024 Queen's Club Championships.
 It was his third career ATP Tour title, and first on grass.
 Paul was the first American to win the tournament since Sam Querrey in 2010.

 Carlos Alcaraz was the defending champion, but lost in the second round to Jack Draper.
 This marked the end of Alcaraz's 13-match winning streak on grass.

 Milos Raonic served 47 aces in his first-round victory against Cameron Norrie — the most served in a best-of-three-set match — and broke the record previously held by Ivo Karlović with 45 aces, dating back to the 2015 Halle Open.

-This tournament marked the final professional singles appearance of three-time major singles champion, two-time Olympic singles gold medalist, and former world No. 1 Andy Murray.
+This tournament also marked the final professional singles appearance of three-time major singles champion, two-time Olympic singles gold medalist, and former world No. 1 Andy Murray.
 He retired from his second round match against Jordan Thompson due to a back injury, after scoring his 739th and final career victory in his 1000th match against Alexei Popyrin in the first round.